IsaHu-dev/Calorie-Mind/README.md

 ## Code Style and Readability

-- Format code with Black Python Formatter to maintain consistent code style and readability.
+- The code is formatted with the Black Python Formatter to maintain consistent code style and readability.

 ## Validator Testing